MorganCY/MorganCY/README.md

 ### 👋 Hi there!
 I'm Morgan
 ```
 I'm a product Manager and a self-taught software engineer.
-Currently working as a full-time iOS Developer for a video streaming company.
+Currently working as a full-time Product Manager for a B2C product.
 ```

 ### 🌱 Contact